pixelshaded/portfolio-api/README.md

 This is a very simply docker image extending the mysql image.
 All it really does is drop the database dump file in to a folder.
 The rest of the configuration is handled with environment variables.

 Currently uses shell scripts to build, run, and publish the image.
-T
+Note that I am not using this image in the cloud.
+I ran in to endless issues on start up for some reason.
+Developers are infamous for spending hours automating something that takes a few minutes to do manually, so I eventually opted for the more manual approach with jElastic's built in support for MySQL and manually creating tables and importing the database dump.

 ### hbm2java